 Autumn is here, which means offices are full of germs; there are people coughing and sneezing everywhere and if you work in HR, no doubt you’re really questioning whether you need to explain to people how to wash their hands, one more time.

 The thing is, put any number of people in a confined space together and bacteria and viruses will spread, it’s just what happens.
-Here are a few tips to keep your business happy and healthy this winter:
+Here are a few tips to keep your business happy and healthy as it gets colder:

 - Stock the office with fruit bowls to encourage employees to have healthy snacks and get their supply of vitamins.
 Fruit is really cheap at the local market and if you select popular things like bananas, apples and grapes, it’s sure to be gobbled down by hungry workers.